 All the props that we sell through our website comes through these artisans.
 Nothing is automated.
 Each bolster, meditation cushion and eye pillow are filled by hand and stitched to bring us ease and comfort during yoga.

 Through the images below, let me try to take you through the process from dyeing of cotton to the end result which is the blanket and yoga mats.
 These images were clicked during our visit to the weavers.

 There is a mini-water treatment plant is within the facility where the yarns are dyed.
 After the dyeing process is complete, water is treated here to be reused and recycled within the facility – Hence, no harm to the environment.

 AZO FREE dyes are used for coloring .
 You can see the large steel rods holding the yarns inside.
 The dye is then applied in the right quantity to get the desired colors.
 The image does not do justice to the beauty of these dyed cotton yarns.
 You can see me in front of the machines, all smiles about the beauty and simplicity of it all.

 My husband in the background admiring the colors.
 The steel rods that you see along with the yarns, came out of the dyeing process and now is ready to be moved into the drier.

-All the threads go through the wooden frames and then rolled together to make the warp.
+The threads that you see here go through the wooden frames and is then rolled together to make the warp.
 The next image is a continuation from here.

 You can see how these warps form the lengthwise aspect of the loom in the next image.
 The warps are much stronger than the wefts.